 - The complexity of the model.
-More complex models have greater potential for misuse and misunderstanding of the results, and there are many more calculations that need to be checked.

-- Required level of knowledge and expertise of users.
+More complex models have greater potential for misuse and misunderstanding of the results, and there are many more calculations that need to be checked. - Required level of knowledge and expertise of users.
 Inadequate knowledge and training of users could contribute to failures in the processing of the model, e.g., wrong inputs or failure to deal appropriately with known limitations.
-There could also be cases where the users misunderstand the model's purpose and try to use it for another purpose for which it has not been tested.

-- Adequacy of documentation.

-- Sufficiency of testing.

-- Adequacy of peer review.
+There could also be cases where the users misunderstand the model's purpose and try to use it for another purpose for which it has not been tested. - Adequacy of documentation. - Sufficiency of testing. - The degree of independence of the one validating the model from the developer of the model. - Adequacy of peer review.

-Typically the actuary has limited control over severity, also, typically the actuary can exert considerable control on likelihood through matter such aschoosing better models, exercising greater care in validation, and employing tighter controls for model runs.

-Both the severity and the likelihood of potential model errors would be considered in risk-rating the model.
+Typically, the actuary has limited control over severity.
+Also typically, the actuary can exert considerable control on likelihood through matters such as choosing better models, exercising greater care in validation, and employing tighter controls for model runs.
+Both the severity and the likelihood of potential model errors would be considered in risk rating the model.